Germany stands by Israel – and is seeking to bring about a de-escalation

 Photo: Federal Government/Kugler

-On the morning of 7 October, Israel woke up to a nightmare.”
+“On the morning of 7 October, Israel woke up to a nightmare.”
 This is how Chancellor Scholz described the callous attack by the terrorist organisation Hamas on Israel, shortly after it occurred.
 Hamas carried out an ambush, firing thousands of missiles into Israel from the Gaza Strip, executing over 250 young people at a music festival, and abducting dozens of Israelis to the Gaza Strip as hostages.
 These included people with German citizenship.
 Israel is still being bombarded with rockets.

 FAQ of the German Embassy in Tel Aviv: Are you currently in Israel?
 Has your flight been cancelled?
 Are you worried about a relative?
-Here you will find answers to the questions that the German Embassy in Israel is currently receiving most frequently in connection with ongoing events in Israel.
+Here you will find answers to the questions that the Germany Embassy in Israel is currently receiving most frequently in connection with ongoing events in Israel.

 Following the Hamas attack, Federal Chancellor Scholz spoke on the phone to Israeli Prime Minister Benjamin Netanyahu.
 The Federal Chancellor assured him: “The security of Israel is and will remain the raison d’état of the state of Germany.
 This remains true even during difficult times such as these.
 And we will act accordingly”, Scholz said.

-The Federal Chancellor was one of the first heads of government to travel to Israel in the wake of the Hamas attacks.
+The Federal Chancellor was one of the first heads of government to travel to Israel in the wake of the Hamas attacks .
 There he exchanged views with the Israeli Prime Minister and President, also meeting with relatives of the hostages, listening to them and expressing his sympathy.

-In his government statement on 12 October, the Federal Chancellor likewise stated: “At this moment, there is only one place for Germany: alongside Israel.”
+In his government statement on 12 October, the Federal Chancellor stated: “At this moment, there is only one place for Germany: alongside Israel.”
 Germany’s history and the responsibility arising from the Holocaust made it Germany’s perpetual duty to stand up for the existence and security of Israel, said Scholz.
 The Federal Government is acting in accordance with this principle.
 On the same day, the Bundestag expressed its cross-party solidarity with Israel.

 Federal Chancellor Olaf Scholz speaking in the Bundestag.